MoeShaa123/eng130_AWS/VPC.md

 A route table contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.

 ![vpc drawio](https://user-images.githubusercontent.com/106158041/200299803-1eaf640c-801d-483a-8536-57e7d32d2867.png)

+### Private & Public
+The difference between a private and public subnet is that a public subnet has an internet gateway attached to its route table so it can be accessed directly from the internet, while a private subnet does not.
+Anything deployed within a private subnet cannot be accessed from the Internet.